pierre-rouleau/pel/README.rst

 PEL PDF Tables
 ~~~~~~~~~~~~~~

-- PEL provides **222** `topic oriented PDF tables`_ [#doc]_ each heavily hyperlinked
+PEL provides **222** `topic oriented PDF quick-reference tables`_ [#doc]_,
+each heavily color-coded and hyperlinked to each other, to Emacs manuals and
-  to each other and to public resources.
-The top-level `PEL Index PDF`_  is a
+their sections, to external packages and other public resources.
+This is a
-  table listing the table for each Emacs feature, major and minor mode
-  (with the `PEL Index Section Overview PDF`_ which highlights its sections).

-  - Each table attempts to provide quickly accessible
+unique approach in the Emacs world; it complements Emacs' excellent `help and
+documentation system`_.

+Each table serves as a visual, concise reference of Emacs features, commands,
-    concise information about the features, commands, function signatures, key
-    bindings and is packed with symbol annotated and colour coded information.
+function signatures, key bindings and examples.
+Each and is packed with symbol
-    It includes hyperlinks to Emacs manuals, external packages, articles and other
+annotated and colour coded information.
+Each includes hyperlinks to Emacs
+manuals, external packages, articles and other useful references.

-    useful references.
-  - The PDF tables use colour codes and icons (see the `➢Legend PDF`_ for their
+The PDF tables use colour codes and icons to quickly identify Emacs command
-    meaning) to speed identification of commands, identify if they are
+categories, identify their availability (global, major-mode specific,
-    available globally, for major mode, minor mode or under special
-    circumstances to help you understand Emacs.
+minor-mode specific or under special circumstances) to help you understand
-  - Some major modes also support the opening of a language-specific PDF.
-    This is done by using a key prefix: ``C-u <f12> <f1>``.
-For example
-    this now opens a PDF on zsh when the command is issued from a buffer
-    editing a zsh script, or a GNU Make PDF from a buffer editing a make file
-    in GNU Make mode.
+Emacs.
+It has:

+- Functional design: Colors categorize command types rather than just serving decoration.
+- Context markers: They show if a shortcut works globally or only in specific modes.
+- Speed identification: Colors let users scan dense information tables quickly.
+- `Legend reference PDF`_: A separate legend PDF defines the exact meaning of each color and icon.

+The complete set of PDF tables are linked into the top-level `PEL Index PDF`_,
+which acts as a dense, quickly accessible dispatcher.

+- See the `PEL Index Section Overview PDF`_ which highlights the index layout.
+- See the `Tramp PDF`_ to learn how to use and troubleshoot it.
+- See the `Mode Line PDF`_ to see the command that describes Emacs cryptic
+  mode line process and buffer type.
 - Some tables describe tools like `GNU make`_ or languages, like `Perl 5`_.

+PEL provides key bindings to view the appropriate PDF file in the local PDF
+viewer or in the system's browser, including:

+- ``<f11> ? p`` prompts (with completion) and open selected PDF,
+- ``<f11> <f1>`` opens the `PEL Index PDF`_
+- ``<f11> b <f1>`` opens the `⅀ Buffers PDF`_ and several others,
+- ``<f12> <f1>`` opens the PDF describing the major mode of the current
+  buffer.
+- ``C-u <f12> <f1>`` is available in some major modes to open an alternate PDF,
+  for example:

+  - opens the `Perl5 PDF`_ when the command is issued from a buffer editing a
+    Perl file,
+  - opens the `zsh PDF`_ when the command is issued from a buffer editing a
+    zsh script,
+  - opens the `Bash PDF`_ when the buffer edits a bash script,
+  - opens the `GNU Make PDF`_ from a buffer editing a make file in GNU Make mode.

 **Key Strengths of PEL's PDF Documentation:**